On the Beta Transformation: Islands of Stability as Arnold Tongues

-The idea here can be illustrated explicitly.
-Basically, take the natural sawtooth shape of the map, widen the middle, and insert a slanting downward line, to create a zig-zag.
+Another possibility is to just crowbar open the periodic regions with a ``hard'' perturbation, localized at a point.
+Take the natural saw-tooth shape of the $\beta$-map, widen the middle, and insert a slanting downward line, to create a zig-zag.
 That is, connect the two endpoints in the middle of the beta shift, ``widening'' it so that it has a finite, not infinite slope, thereby converting the iterated function from a discontinuous to a continuous one.
 This can be constructed directly: given some ``small'', real $\varepsilon>0$, define the piecewise-linear $\varepsilon$-generalization of the map \ref{eq:downshift} as

 where $w$ is just a handy notation for a downward sloping line:

 Observe that $w=1$ when $x=\frac{1}{2}-\varepsilon$ and that $w=-1$ when $x=\frac{1}{2}+\varepsilon$ so that $w$ just smoothly interpolates between +1 and -1 over the middle interval.
 The additional factors of $\frac{\beta}{4}-\beta\left(\frac{1}{4}-\varepsilon\right)w$ just serves to insert the downward slope smack into the middle, so that the endpoints join up.
 The results is the zig-zag map, illustrated in the figure below